Cross-examination concerning prior sexual history of complainants

 [A]n approach to construction which seeks to discern a single purpose, and construing the legislation as though it pursued that purpose to the fullest extent possible may be contrary to the manifest intention of the legislation.

 A number of cases have considered aspects of the exclusions in s 294CB(4).
-As to:
+These are discussed below.

-• the meaning of “sexual experience” and “sexual activity” in s 294CB(4), see Elsworth v R at [119] where it was held such terms did not encompass a complainant’s memory of some past experience or activity simply because the memory is held at or about the time of the charged act or is said to be connected to the charged act because past experience informed present conduct.
-See also GEH v R at [63]–[65] for the distinction between the two terms “experience” and “activity”.
+In Elsworth v R [2022] NSWCCA 276 at [119] it was held that the terms “sexual experience” and “sexual activity” did not encompass a complainant’s memory of some past experience or activity simply because the memory is held at or about the time of the charged act or is said to be connected to the charged act because past experience informed present conduct.
+See also GEH v R at [63]–[65] for the distinction between the two terms “experience” and “activity” and Cook (a pseudonym) v The King at [38].